News & Views

 Sarah delivers human resources and organisational development functions to a variety of organisations.
 She has been involved in the development of commissioning support units from their inception - working with Staffordshire, Lancashire and Central Midlands CSUs prior to their merger and playing a key role in the way MLCSU has evolved.
 This makes her perfectly positioned to play a critical role in the future of the CSU, enabling it to support CCGs and other customers to deliver their own challenging objectives.
 Sarah has been working in healthcare for more than 25 years.
 She previously worked as HR director in the acute sector for 10 years before becoming an independent consultant for a wide range of customers.
 She also has invaluable commercial experience.
 Leading our people management strategy, Sarah ensures that the CSU is a great place to work and that staff are ideally placed to provide an excellent service to our customers.
 She has a detailed understanding of the CSU service portfolio and recognises that relationships are the key to our success.
 This drives development interventions and organisational design, which produces positive results for our customers.
 Sarah ensures that everything we do is underpinned by our organisational values and everyone who works for the CSU feels valued and empowered to play their part in delivering the best possible care for patients.
 Staff engagement is a top priority and our staff survey scores have improved following a number of interventions and initiatives.
 She has significant experience of developing performance management frameworks and embedding individual performance management into organisational effectiveness.
 In particular, she has carried out a number of reviews on performance, and impact assessments for individual services, which have released significant savings whilst improving service delivery at the same time.
 To ensure that the CSU continues to develop to meet the changing needs of our customers, Sarah has developed a suite of information which provides both hard and soft intelligence on workforce dynamics.
 This influences our approach to recruitment and retention, absence management and staff management, and ensures that we are a cost-effective organisation with low absence rates and well-managed staff turnover.

-Tony is responsible for non-clinical and at-scale operational services for our central area and has organisation-wide lead responsibility for customer financial services and back office primary care support.
-Tony has more than 27 years of experience working in the NHS.
+Tony is responsible for our corporate, financial and commercial services and, until recently, led on at-scale operational services for our central area.
+He has organisation-wide lead responsibility for customer financial services, business support (Carter) services and primary care support.
+Tony has over 30 years’ experience working in the NHS.
 A former primary care trust, area team and CCG finance director, Tony is a leading commissioner and expert in financial strategy and reporting.
 He has worked at a national level with NHS England and with multiple partners across health systems.
 Tony also has experience of working within the NHS provider sector.
-He ensures a relentless focus on service delivery and is constantly looking to improve services for customers and patients alike.
-Tony encourages staff to adopt the same approach and is always keen to ensure that customers’ needs are met as far as possible.
-He uses his broad range of experiences, from across the healthcare sector, to turn theory into practice, and converting strategy into operational delivery.
+He brings a relentless focus on service delivery and is constantly looking to improve services for customers and patients alike.
+Tony encourages staff to adopt the same approach and is always keen to ensure we meet customers’ needs as far as possible.
+He uses his broad range of experiences - from across the healthcare sector - to turn theory into practice and convert strategy into operational delivery.
 Tony is proficient at working across health economies and helping to broker conversations between partners to achieve system goals and objectives.
-He made significant contributions to a whole system redesign programme, encompassing a new hospital, and enhanced primary and community care infrastructure.
+He made significant contributions to a ‘whole system’ redesign programme, encompassing a new hospital, and enhanced primary and community care infrastructure.
 This resulted in hospital activity being performed in primary and community settings instead.
 Tony previously supported the national turnaround programme with NHS England specialised commissioning, successfully targeting delivery of a £300million QIPP programme in 2014/15.
 He has also led the financial turnaround of a primary care trust.
-More recently Tony has led on our response to support the Carter (productivity) agenda and the development of innovative solutions to support and enhance the infrastructure within primary care.
+More recently, Tony has led on our response to support the Carter (productivity) agenda and the development of innovative solutions to support and enhance the infrastructure within primary care.

 Seamus has a career spanning over 35 years in emergency care and has been a board-level director in commissioning and provision for more than a decade.
 He has led much of the national work on appropriateness of care, care and resource utilisation, and developing measures of effectiveness and responsiveness in community care.
 Seamus is co-author of the Department of Health and Social Care’s ‘Care and Utilisation’ paper and is well known across the UK for the innovative use of analytics to inform safe, effective and responsive care.Seamus has a wide range of nursing skills and experience, which supports him to be a champion and leader for the nursing profession.
 Seamus’s professional commitments have led him to develop not only safe and cutting-edge care but – using his skills of persuasion and relentless focus on evidence – he has been able to deploy and embed innovative working practices that result in safer, more effective care.
 In turn, that has improved patients’ experiences and care outcomes.
 Seamus is always focussed on the highest quality of care driven through the creation and development of high performing and person/population centred systems.